-Organic eggs come from chickens raised “under conditions which provide for exercise and freedom of movement,” on organic vegetarian feed, which must be produced without pesticides, genetic engineering or sewage sludge, not to mention no-fowl cannibalism.
+Organic eggs come from chickens raised “under conditions that provide for exercise and freedom of movement,” on organic vegetarian feed, which must be produced without pesticides, genetic engineering or sewage sludge, not to mention no-fowl cannibalism.
 Organic eggs’ parents also cannot have received antibiotics, the overuse of which contributes to antibiotic resistance in bacteria.
 (The USDA has more information on the National Organic Program.)

 Free farmed eggs come from fowl that are given space to move about in comfort, as prescribed by American Humane Association standards.
 Antibiotics are given only when a bird gets sick.

 Although it’s not third-party verified, another good poultry/egg label is grass-fed or pastured, which means the birds got to peck and “graze” on grass, grubs, whatever comes naturally.
 Currently, all we have to rely on is assurances given by the farmers, but the consensus is that reputable farmers can and should be believed.
-To find one near you, check out Eatwild.com's directory.
+(To find one near you, check out Eatwild.com's directory.)

 Now for the colorful part

-For four cups of natural dye, mix in a pot
+For four cups of natural dye, mix in a pot:

 1 tablespoon of a spice or herbal tea, or 4 cups of a chopped fruit or vegetable (see below).